andrew/ultimate-awesome/README.md

 - [awesome-civic-tech](https://github.com/awesomelistsio/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
 - [awesome-climate-tech](https://github.com/awesomelistsio/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-cloud-native](https://github.com/awesomelistsio/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
-- [awesome-codepen](https://github.com/awesomelistsio/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
 - [awesome-css](https://github.com/awesomelistsio/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
 - [awesome-design](https://github.com/awesomelistsio/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-devops](https://github.com/awesomelistsio/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.